arabellas-craft/arabellas-craft.github.io/_posts/2021-10-21-Asking-the-Right-Questions.markdown

 About half the time I encounter a newbie looking for help interpreting a reading the problem can be traced back to the way they asked their question.

 These are 4 guidelines I try to stick to when formatting a question for tarot.
+Question-writing is one piece of getting ready; for the rest, see my [6 tips to prepare for your tarot reading](/6-Tips-to-Prepare-for-Your-Tarot-Card-Reading/).

 ## Rephrase yes/no questions
 This one is probably the problem I see the most often.
 People ask a yes/no question, pull a few cards, and then they're unsure of how to interpret the response.
 While there are lists online of which card means "yes" and "no." I've never found one that really worked for most people.